The Way of being

 If its form alone does not disallow realization, it is possible in the sense of conceptual possibility (hereafter: c-possibility), i.e., logical possibility (L-possibility).

 To be possible in a world, it is necessary that the being shall be logically possible.
-Therefore, L-possibility bounds w-possibility for all worlds as well as u-possibility; that is the concept of L-possibility is the greatest or the most inclusive possibility.
+Therefore, L-possibility bounds w-possibility for all worlds as well as u-possibility; that is the concept of L-possibility is the greatest or most inclusive possibility.

 If from the void, a (logically) possible being did not emerge, that would be a law of the void.